Waves in General Relativistic Two-fluid Plasma around a Schwarzschild Black Hole

-Since $0<(1-u^2_{0s})<1$, the wave number is imaginary and therefore, the branch of a periodically damped and growing (i.e., unstable) oscillations exist.
-Also, the isotropic pressure will not hold for the plasma freefalling onto the horizon because in this case the equality of Eq. (\ref{eq56}) is broken.
+It follows from Eq. (\ref{eq54}) with $0<u_{0s}<1$ that in this case the branch of a periodically damped and growing (i.e., unstable) oscillations exist either for electron-positron or electron-ion plasma.
+When the plasma is freefalling onto the horizon Eq. (\ref{eq54}) becomes undefine, that is to say the isotropic pressure will not hold.
+For the electron-positron plasma Eq. (\ref{eq54}) can be written as

+Equation (\ref{eq53}) is valid for long wavelength oscillations and correesponding to the same dispersion curve given in Eq. (\ref{eq54}).